elmiko/elmiko.github.io/_posts/2014-08-05-swift-access-keystone-trust.markdown

 Getting the role names correct is another area that I am still learning more about.
-There is much functionality that is controlled based on the client objects credentials.
+There is much functionality that is controlled based on the client object's credentials.
 I would like to find an easy way to query the client's role names and then use those names for a delegation.
 This proved challenging for me as there are some roles which cannot be delegated(i.e. Service).
-Luckily the roles are well defined in DevStack, I'm curious to learn more about the recommended role names for administrators.
+Luckily the roles are well defined in DevStack so I was able to pick one that I knew was valid.
+I'm curious to learn more about the recommended role names for administrators.

 I'm also interested to learn more about the Barbican project as I understand it is desgined for helping with shared secrets.
 I wonder if there is potential